 One of the common motivational mantras you may have heard time and time again from developers is: "You are only as good as your last game."

 If that was the case for Hangar 13, it's likely that the studio that wouldn't still be around.
-That's not us being harsh either; president and chief creative officer Haden Blackman admits just that to PCGamesInsider.biz when we spoke with him at Develop:Brighton 2019, saying that the review scores for 2016's Mafia III weren't great and if it wasn't for the faith his studio's parent companies Take-Two and 2K had in the team, it might have been curtains for the outfit.
+That's not us being harsh either.
+It's something the developer's president and chief creative officer, Haden Blackman, admitted to PCGamesInsider.biz when we spoke with him at Develop:Brighton 2019.

 "If we're being totally blunt, if we're only as good as our last game, I don't know that Hangar 13 would still exist because the review scores for Mafia III weren't as high as we wanted them to be," he says.